 International schools offer students an English-language education (either wholly or in part), tailored to the children of expat families who may spend their educational years across different countries.
 They provide students with a tolerant and international outlook, equipping them with the skills and confidence to transition to schools in other countries.
 Internationally-recognised school certifications, such as the IGCSE and IB diplomas for secondary school graduates, are also offered, enabling them to apply to universities all over the world.

-According to the International Schools Consultancy (ISC), there were 152 international schools in the Netherlands in January 2015.
 Here are some of the most well-known international schools for expatriates in the Netherlands.

 Other Dutch school types